 It’s like an incurable disease.
-You’d start noticing every detail bout her, what color she usually wears, is she a lefty?, those Mickey mouse ears, child like ways, her stilettos, her hormonal mood swings that you are unusually obsessed about, then there’s the teasing but for you it is normal, for now.
+You’d start noticing every detail about her, what color she usually wears, is she a lefty? those Mickey mouse ears, childlike ways, her stilettos, her hormonal mood swings that you are unusually obsessed about, then there’s the teasing but for you, it is normal, for now.
 Then you’ll feel that things are getting pretty scary, and at times you may think that you are losing it, but you’re not.
-Believe me you are just fine.
+Believe me, you are just fine.
 Those are just the microbes working.
 Most of the times, just to hide your addiction, by this thing called pretension, you feel like an actor in a play, convincing your audience, her, that you don’t care.
 Won’t work, it will boomerang.
 It is math.
 Expect that it is accurate.

 And before you know it, you’d be listening to way too much of Thom Yorke and his bizarre ballads, finding yourself in strawberry fields, looking at Lucy’s eyes, ever longing for those Fender imposed C minors and B flats, waltzing away, with her thoughts, trying to find the words between the lines on how you can finally ask her to have that first cigarette with you.
 Darn microbes.